xuefenfei712/mapDATAge/README.md

 ### Launch mapDATAge from a URL or Github

-Plese run this command below to lunch mapDATAge in R or Rstudio
+Please run one of the two commands below to launch mapDATAge in R or Rstudio

 `shiny::runUrl("https://github.com/xuefenfei712/mapDATAge/archive/refs/heads/main.zip")`

 `shiny::runGitHub("mapDATAge","xuefenfei712", ref="main")`

-These two command will download the code of mapDATAge from Github to a temporary direction of your computer and then launch the mapDATAge in the web browser.
-Once the web browser was closed, the downloaded code would be deleted from your computer.
+These two commands will download the code of mapDATAge from Github to a local, temporary directory on your computer and then launch the mapDATAge in your default web browser.
+Once the web browser is closed, the downloaded code is deleted from your computer.

-If you want to use it locally, please download the source code of mapDATAge from Github to a fixed directory of your computer, such as 'C:\\MapR' on windows.
-Following the procedure illustrated in the following figure, a zip file named 'mapDATAge-master.zip' would be downloaded to the disk of your computer.
-Move this file to 'C:\\MapR' and unzip this file.
-Then a directory named 'mapDATAge-main' would be generated in 'C:\\MapR'.
+If you want to use mapDATAge locally, please download the source code from Github to a local directory on your computer, such as 'C:\\MapR' on windows.
+Following the procedure illustrated in the following figure, a zip file named 'mapDATAge-master.zip' can be downloaded to your local computer disk.
+Move this file to 'C:\\MapR' and unzip it.
+Then a directory named 'mapDATAge-main' can be found in 'C:\\MapR'.
 The scripts 'Server.R' and 'ui.R' could be found in 'C:\\MapR\\mapDATAge-main'.

 ![image](https://github.com/xuefenfei712/mapDATAge/blob/main/mapdatege-download.png)

-Then you can start mapDATAge app by running the command line below:
+Then you can start mapDATAge by running the command line below:

 `path="C:\\MapR\\mapDATAge-main"`